-Empowered by the Lord, we take the Spirit’s sword, which is the spoken word of God.
+We are empowered by the Lord to take the Spirit’s sword, which is the spoken word of God.

 Martin Luther wrote “A Mighty Fortress Is Our God,” the battle hymn of the Reformation, in which we sing “The Prince of Darkness grim, we tremble not for him; His rage we can endure, for lo, his doom is sure, One little word shall fell him.